fightnyy/fightnyy/README.md

 - 🔭 I’m currently working on NLP especilly about Dialogue Bot (ChatBot)
-- 🌱 I’m currently learning Huggingface with
+- 🌱 I’m currently learning Huggingface with A lot of Paper
 - 📫 How to reach me: <email>fightnyy@ajou.ac.kr</email>